MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/using-the-xaml-hosting-api.md

 > [!NOTE]
 > If you have feedback about XAML Islands, create a new issue in the [Microsoft.Toolkit.Win32 repo](https://github.com/windows-toolkit/Microsoft.Toolkit.Win32/issues) and leave your comments there.
 If you prefer to submit your feedback privately, you can send it to XamlIslandsFeedback@microsoft.com.
 Your insights and scenarios are critically important to us.

-## Should you use the UWP XAML hosting API?
+## Is the UWP XAML hosting API the right choice for your desktop app?

 The UWP XAML hosting API provides the low-level infrastructure for hosting UWP controls in desktop apps.
 Some types of desktop apps have the option of using alternative, more convenient APIs to accomplish this goal.

 * If you have a C++ Win32 desktop app and you want to host UWP controls in your app, you must use the UWP XAML hosting API.
 There are no alternatives for these types of apps.